moj-analytical-services/user-guidance/source/documentation/airflow.md

 ### (12) Merge the pull request into the master branch

-When you merge your pull request into the master branch, your pipeline will be automatically detected by Airflow.
+When you merge your pull request into the master branch, your DAG will be automatically detected by Airflow.

-You can view your pipeline in the Airflow UI at [airflow.tools.alpha.mojanalytics.xyz](https://airflow.tools.alpha.mojanalytics.xyz).
+You can view your DAG in the Airflow UI at [airflow.tools.alpha.mojanalytics.xyz](https://airflow.tools.alpha.mojanalytics.xyz).
 You can find more information on using the Airflow UI in the [Airflow documentation](https://airflow.apache.org/docs/stable/ui.html).

 ## Testing